Carbohydrate Digestion and Absorption

 The most common classes of carbohydrates that are in food sources are di- and polysaccharides.
 The human body must break down these carbohydrates to their respective monosaccharide units because this is the form that can be absorbed across the enterocytes at the small intestine.
 The enzymes that break down carbohydrates to monosaccharides are collectively called glycosidases.

 The first exposure of a carbohydrate to a glycosidase occurs in the mouth.
 The salivary glands produce the enzyme alpha amylase, which is released into the mouth as part of saliva.
-Alpha amylase targets the oxygen bridges as part of alpha 1,4 glycosidic bonds between glucose units.
-Its optimal activity occurs in pH around 6.5-7 As food is mixed with saliva and chewed, the carbohydrates are chemically and mechanically broken down.
+Alpha amylase targets the oxygen bridges as part of alpha 1,4 glycosidic bonds between glucose unitsThis will be a recurring theme in this lecture, that particular enzymes can only digest specific glycosidic bonds.
+Keep in mind the limited arsenal of enzymes we have, relative to the very large number of potential glycosidic bonds.
+Its optimal activity occurs in pH around 6.5–7 As food is mixed with saliva and chewed, the carbohydrates are chemically and mechanically broken down.
 This is a relatively short period of digestion that produces oligo- and shorter polysaccharides and very few monosaccharides.
 As food travels from the mouth to the stomach, the salivary alpha amylase is still present.
-Once the bolus reaches the stomach there is a very limited period of digestion because the acidic environment alpha amylase activity.
+Once the bolus reaches the stomach there is a very limited period of digestion because the acidic environment alpha amylase activitySalivary alpha amylase is inactivated at pH less than (more acidic) than 4, so is not active beyond the upper stomach.
+Think of it as the first leg of a relay, it gets things started but passes the baton to pancreatic alpha amylase in the small intestine..

-We have receptors for each of the five tastes; sweet, sour, bitter, salty and umami The sweet receptors can bind to several mono- and di-saccharides including fructose, sucrose and glucose but also other non-caloric compounds such as saccharin, sucralose and aspartame.
-Interestingly the taste receptors are also expressed throughout the gastrointestinal system suggesting that sugar sensing occurs at more locations than just the tongue.
+Taste of sugar.
+We have receptors for each of the five tastes; sweet, sour, bitter, salty and umamiThough the map you may be visualizing of localized taste receptors on the surface of the tongue is fake news.
+The sweet receptors can bind to several mono- and di-saccharides including fructose, sucrose and glucose but also other non-caloric compounds such as saccharin, sucralose and aspartame.
+Interestingly the taste receptorsEncoded by the genes __ELEM_140251784205376__ and __ELEM_140251784205952__ are also expressed throughout the gastrointestinal system suggesting that sugar sensing occurs at more locations than just the tongueT1R2/T1R3 activation in enteroendocrine cells influences GLP1 release __ELEM_140251784002384__..
 For more about this emerging area check out this review by Janssen and Depoortere (2013)

 When the bolus reaches the small intestine, the salivary alpha amylase is activated again because of the increase in pH.
 In addition to the salivary alpha amylase, the pancreas releases pancreatic juice that contains pancreatic alpha amylase.
 Amylose is broken down to maltriose (trisaccharide) and further more to maltose.
-Alpha amylase can work on the linear chain of alpha 1,4 bonds of amylopectin but cannot hydrolyze the branching points that are alpha 1,6 bonds.
+Alpha amylase can work on the linear chain of \(\alpha\)-1,4 bonds of amylopectin but cannot hydrolyze the branching points that are \(\alpha\)-1,6 bondsWe do not have enzymes that can digest __ELEM_140251784282336__-1,4-bonds between glucoses such as those in cellulose, making it a fiber..
 The product of amylopectin digestion from alpha amylase is a disaccharide called isomaltose.

 Monosaccharides, like glucose, are impermeable to cellular membranes and require carrier-mediated systems to cross the apical and basolateral membranes of the enterocyte in order to reach circulation.
 There are two transport systems important for absorption across the enterocyte.
 The first is an active carrier-mediated transport system called the sodium-glucose transport 1 (SGLT1).
-To work, this system requires energy through a sodium-potassium ATPase pump (Figure 1).
+To work, this system requires energy through a sodium-potassium ATPase pump (Figure \(\ref{fig:glucose-intestine}\)).
 The other is a series of carrier-mediated transporters called Glucose Transporters (GLUTs) that work by facilitated diffusion.
 There are 14 GLUT isoforms that have been identified, but the best characterized are GLUTs 1, 2, 3, 4 and 5.
-Each GLUT has specific tissue distribution throughout the body, for example GLUT 2 and 5 are the isoforms located in the small intestine (see Table 1).
+Each GLUT has specific tissue distribution throughout the body, for example GLUT 2 and 5 are the isoforms located in the small intestine (see Table \(\ref{tab:glut-transporters}\)).

 When glucose and galactose are present in lower concentrations in the lumen in comparison to the enterocyte, they require the SGLT1 transmembrane transport protein to cross the apical membrane.
 This transport system relies on the high sodium concentration in the lumen.

 SGLT1 binds to glucose or galactose and to two sodium ions.
 Once sodium is bound, this allows for passive diffusion through the apical membrane into the enterocyte.
 Glucose and galactose are then released and carried through the basolateral membrane via GLUT2.
-To keep the lumen sodium concentrations high and enterocyte sodium concentrations low, the Na/K ATPase pump (energy required) pumps sodium out of the cell and potassium in, thus making this an active carrier-mediated transport system (Figure 1).
+To keep the lumen sodium concentrations high and enterocyte sodium concentrations low, the Na/K ATPase pump (energy required) pumps sodium out of the cell and potassium in, thus making this an active carrier-mediated transport system (Figure \(\ref{fig:glucose-intestine}\)).

 Fructose is transported by GLUT5 across the apical membrane and by GLUT 2 across the basolateral membrane.
 Recent work has shown that this system is easily saturable (Jang et al. 2018).
 At low levels of fructose, it is often converted to glucose and exported to the blood but at higher levels it can enter the circulation as fructose or stay in the gastrointestinal tract resulting in fermentation by the gut microbiota.
 That in turn can become acetate and result in hepatic lipogenesis (Zhao et al. 2020).

-Following high carbohydrate intake, SGLT1 becomes saturated so GLUT2 is translocated to the apical membrane to assist with transportation across the membrane via passive diffusion (Kellett et al. 2008).
+Glucose, Fructose and Galactose — under conditions of high lumen concentrationsFollowing high carbohydrate intake, SGLT1 becomes saturated so GLUT2 is translocated to the apical membrane to assist with transportation across the membrane via passive diffusion (Kellett et al. 2008).
 Under this mechanism the three monosaccharides will still cross the basolateral membrane via GLUT2.
 In addition to SGLT1 saturation, the activation of the “sweet taste” receptors in the enteroendocrine cells of the digestive tract have been shown to play a role in the translocation of GLUT2 to the apical membrane.
 This is triggered by monosaccharides as well as sugar substitutes (Stearns et al. 2010).
 The small intestine is sensitive to insulin, which is released from the pancreas following glucose absorption.
 The insulin response results in the internalization of GLUT2 (translocation away from the apical membrane) thus decreasing the absorption rate of glucose.
 Lastly, mRNA expression of GLUT2 is increased after consumption of a high carbohydrate meal (Miyamoto et al. 1993).
 This is not unique to GLUT2, but has also been found for GLUT5 and SGLT1.
 Thus, there are multiple levels of transporter regulation at the small intestine that influence monosaccharide absorption.

-Once the monosaccharides cross the basolateral membrane, they are small enough molecules that they are able to enter the capillary system eventually entering the hepatic portal vein leading to the liver .
+Once the monosaccharides cross the basolateral membrane, they are small enough molecules that they are able to enter the capillary system eventually entering the hepatic portal vein leading to the liverhepatic = liver.
 Galactose and fructose will undergo metabolism in the liver and sm all intestine to be converted into glucose and its derivatives.
 Glucose can be stored as glycogen, oxidized for energy, broken down for fatty acid or amino acid synthesis or reenter circulation to tissues, all dependent on the body’s energy status.

 Transportation across cell membranes outside of the intestine requires glucose transporters.
-As stated earlier, the glucose transporters are tissue specific thus the isoform present is dependent upon the tissue type (Table 1).
+As stated earlier, the glucose transporters are tissue specific thus the isoform present is dependent upon the tissue type (Table \(\ref{tab:glut-transporters}\)).
 Glucose requires insulin signaling to be taken up by GLUT4 at skeletal muscle and adipose tissue.

 Isoform | Expression | Substrates | |